The Australian Classification Review Board has unanimously determined that the film X-Men: Apocalypse is

 Igarashi was cleared of a second charge relating to the display of plaster versions of the kayak at a shop selling adult goods in Tokyo.
 Tanabe said the kayak did not obviously resemble female genitalia and could not be considered obscene.

-PG rating to content on The Real O'Neals which has included explicit language, jokes about child molestation, and discussions of pornography.
+giving a PG rating to content on The Real O'Neals which has included explicit language, jokes about child molestation, and discussions of pornography.
 The Real O'Neals airs as early as 7:30 pm in half the country.
-By comparison, Disney films
+By comparison,

 We would like to ask the Panel to consider whether the Heineken UK beer packaging and marketing using an image of the armed character of James Bond is in breach of Section 3.2(b) of the Code, which states that a drink, its packaging and any